Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Numerical studies

 \end{small} where $v_{12}(t)=v_{1}(t)-v_{2}(t)$, $X_{12}(t)=X_{1}(t)-X_{2}(t)$, and $l_1$ and $l_0$ are two constants and are selected to be the same as in \cite{pcca}.
 Vehicle 2 behaviors remain the same as in Study 2.

 As the original PCCA does not consider the control saturation, we first test the PCCA with unlimited control authority, i.e., unbounded action space $a_1(t)\in\mathcal{U}_1=\mathbb{R}^2$.
 All other settings and initial conditions are selected to be the same as in Study 2.
 The result is shown in Figure \ref{oncoming_pcca}.
 As expected, the PCCA successfully avoids collision.
-However, we also notice that the ego vehicle performs very differently with the PCPG and with the PCCA, by comparing Figures \ref{oncoming_PCPG} and \ref{oncoming_pcca}.
-Specifically, in the PCCA, the ego vehicle responds at a much later time compared to in the PCPG (e.g., at $t=5s$, the ego vehicle is well-prepared for the bypassing in the PCPG, while it does not respond at all in the PCCA case, since the constraint in \eqref{PCCA} is not active yet).
-Because of this later response, a much larger $\|a_1(t)\|$ is triggered after the constraint in \eqref{PCCA} becomes active (e.g., the ego vehicle in Figure \ref{oncoming_pcca} even has to move backward during $6s-8s$ time interval to avoid collision).
+Notably, the ego vehicle performs different behaviors with the PCPG and with the PCCA, by comparing Figures \ref{oncoming_PCPG} and \ref{oncoming_pcca}.
+Specifically, in the PCCA, the ego vehicle responds at a much later time compared to in the PCPG (e.g., at $t=5s$, the ego vehicle is well-prepared for the bypassing in the PCPG, while it does not respond yet in the PCCA, since the constraint in \eqref{PCCA} is not active yet).
+Because of this later response, a much larger $\|a_1(t)\|$ is triggered after the constraint in \eqref{PCCA} becomes active (e.g., the ego vehicle in Figure \ref{oncoming_pcca} moves backward during $6s-8s$ to avoid collision).
 To quantify this observation and the AV driving performance in addition to safety, let us consider the following two performance metrics: